TheSpectrumProject/UltimateNoBot/README.md

 - **UltimateNoBot** is compatible with **Spigot 1.16.5** and above.
 It is designed for single-server use only and **does not support group servers**.
 - Ensure your server version meets these requirements for optimal functionality.

-### 🌐 Recommendation for Verification Website Setup
+### 🌐 Setup your own Verification Website
+- **Please note that the public API is limited by the rate and cannot cope with large-scale attacks!!!
+Please build your own verification service or use the paid API!**
 - The plugin comes with a **demo verification website**, but we **strongly recommend setting up your own** for better stability and performance.
 - A custom verification site provides **improved reliability** and a **tailored user experience**.